Estimation for high-frequency data under parametric market microstructure noise

+When implementing a non noise-robust procedure with high frequency data, it is often the case that the applied statistician faces a dilemma in using tick-by-tick data on the statistical principle that one should not throw away data, or subsampling -say every five minutes- in respect to the limited theoretical assumptions.
+We argue that the plug-in approach is a cheap method that kills two birds with one stone.
+On the one hand, it provides the theoretical statistician with a simple and transparent method for adding MMN in his theory.
+On the other hand, this will be useful for the applied statistician as he/she will be able to use tick-by-tick data when implementing the related estimator.
+This strategy is actually successfully used in \cite{andersen2019time}.
+In particular, our paper enlightens the theoretical aspect of the plug-in approach.

 To do so, we describe the general framework as follows.
-If we define the horizon time as $T$, one typically seeks to estimate the integrated parameter
+If we define the horizon time as $T$, one typically seeks to estimate the random integrated parameter

-where the spot parameter $\xi_t$ can correspond to the volatility, the high-frequency covariance, functionals of volatility and volatility of volatility, employing a given data-based estimator $\widetilde{\Xi}(X_{t_0}, \cdots, X_{t_N})$.
+where the spot parameter $\xi_t$ is a stochastic process which can correspond to the volatility, the high-frequency covariance, functionals of volatility and volatility of volatility, employing a given data-based estimator $\widetilde{\Xi}(X_{t_0}, \cdots, X_{t_N})$.
 In the absence of noise, $\widetilde{\Xi}$ usually enjoys a stable central limit theorem of the form